 What is van life like with a dog?

 Full of cuddles, exciting walks and a lot of dog hair.
-If your pet's company is worth as much as ours is, you just make it work, and you cherish their company as you would in a house.
+If your pet's company is worth it, you just make it work, and you cherish their company as you would in a house.
 There's a lot more preparation and thought involved in the whole process when you have a dog, however.
-For example, we can't leave our dog in the vehicle for the day (whilst you might in a house) and you have to make sure you're in dog-friendly spaces.
+For example, you can't leave your dog in the vehicle for the day (whilst you might in a house) and you have to make sure you're in dog-friendly spaces.
 You need to think about temperature, budgeting and water supplies even more carefully.

 What do you van lifers cook?